 - The compression spring is integrated into the measuring head in such a way that the contact ring allows accurate parallel positioning of the hardness tester on the specimen, eliminating measurement errors.

-- The end of the test time is indicated by visual and audible signals and the measured value is automatically shown on the display.
+- When the measurement time has expired, it is followed by a visual and acoustic signal.
+The measured value automatically appears on the display.
 This value can be transmitted to a PC by means of the ZwickRoell testing software via a RS232/USB interface for processing and archiving.

 - The testing instrument always displays the current measured value.
 Up to 300 hardness values can be stored.
-If a significant length of time elapses without a test being performed the instrument will switch to standby mode.
+If a significant length of time elapses without a test being performed, the instrument will switch to standby mode.

 - The optional test device with load weight is suitable for Shore A and D digital hand-held hardness testers (ZwickRoell 3130/31).
 It ensures accurate positioning of the hardness tester at right angles to the specimen surface, leading to a significant overall reduction in measured-value scatter.
-The reproducibility of the test procedure is considerably improved by the elimination of operator influence.
+The repeatability of the test procedure is considerably improved by the elimination of operator influence.
 Use of a test device is therefore recommended for laboratory tests.